 Homeowners in England can apply for £5,000 of vouchers for energy-efficient home improvements - but you'll need to apply fast as the scheme closes to new applications at 5pm on Wednesday 31 March 2021.

-Insulation, double glazing, energy-efficient doors and heat pumps are among the home improvements eligible for financial support from the government's Green Homes Grant scheme.
+Insulation, double glazing, energy-efficient doors and heat pumps are among the home improvements eligible for financial support.

 The vouchers should cover at least two-thirds of the cost of an eligible energy-saving home improvement, up to £5,000.
 The lowest-income households won’t pay anything and could get vouchers of up to £10,000.